-Depending on availability or need, victims advocates may also assist in accompanying victims/witnesses to interviews, photo lineups, case-related meetings.
+Depending on availability or need, victim advocates may also assist in accompanying victims/witnesses to interviews, photo lineups, and case-related meetings.
 They may also provide information and emotional support during certain law enforcement and court proceedings.

 All services are confidential to the extent consistent with applicable law.

-Victims of crime, who were not involved in criminal activity and are cooperative with law enforcement, may be reimbursed for financial losses that are not covered by their own insurance company.
-Claims are investigated in Raleigh or eligibility determination regarding medical and counseling expenses, funeral expenses, and in some cases lost wages.
+Victims of crime, who were not involved in criminal activity and are cooperative with law enforcement, may be reimbursed for financial losses that their insurance company does not cover.
+Claims are investigated in Raleigh or eligibility determination regarding medical and counseling expenses, funeral expenses, and in some cases, lost wages.

 |Our VOICE||Our VOICE has a 24-hour sexual violence crisis line.||828-255-7576|

 |Helpmate||Helpmate has a 24-hour domestic violence crisis line.||828-254-0516|

 |Mobile Crisis Hotline (C3356)||Mobile Crisis Hotline is 24-hour support for persons in crisis.||888-573-1006|